-No Sweat: My Post-Gym Makeup Tips
+No Sweat: The Ultimate Post-Gym Makeup Routine

-If you’re like me then rather than a mega-watt glow, the immediate payoff from working out is mostly a very sweaty face and a patchy redness that takes an unreasonably long time to go away.
+If you’re like me then, rather than a mega-watt glow, the immediate payoff from working out is mostly a very sweaty face and a patchy redness that takes an unreasonably long time to go away.

 So after years of embracing my blotchy post-workout skin au naturel, I’ve perfected a mini (and super quick) makeup routine that’s easy, doesn’t irritate my sensitive post-exercise skin, and also makes me look passably human enough to go back to work/out for lunch/to meet friends.

 All About the Base

 While my skin is often pretty red after working out I do also get a bit of a glow going- and I like to use this to create a really healthy, natural-looking base.

 So instead of using foundation, I like to make a little skincare/makeup cocktail by mixing a few products together in my hands.
 This takes seconds, can be applied really easily with fingers, and gives a really dewy look.